Sub-chassis and Suspension

 Dewald calls his upgrades the Dewaudio Starmap and Startrail.
 Without giving too many details, what I saw on his turntable was the following:

-- A base plate in black with access to the three suspension springs and nuts, and the tonearm cable.
+- A bottom plate in black with access to the three suspension springs and nuts, and the tonearm cable.
 This allows the suspension to be levelled without removing the base, and also to remove the tonearm's cable.
+In addition, it allows for better ventilation than the standard board.
+This is important for turntables with Valhalla power supplies which tend to generate a lot of heat.
+The bottom base plate also strengthens the plinth and improves the structural integrity.

 - A new suspension, which includes the main sub-chassis as well as a new armboard to match.